WoodWing/assets-metadata-stamper/README.md

 3. Build the plugin with `npm run build`.

 The `dist` folder will now contain the compiled plugin which can be hosted statically.

+Note that this distributed version may be hosted in one place and reused by multiple assets installations.
+There's no need to host a separate version per installation.